stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_data_flows.md

 signals to each of the execution units.
 This is where the order manager comes in.

-### Order Manager Signals
+### Order Manager

 The order manager ensures that instructions are retired in the same order that they are decoded.
 It contains a register allocation table (RAT) for hazard resolution and the OCB.
-We will go into more depth on these in the next article, but for now let's look at how the order manager interacts with the instruction pipeline flow.
+We will go into more depth on the RAT in the next article, but for now let's look at how the order manager interacts with the instruction pipeline flow.

 #### exec_valid_o